Mieke Bal: Nalini Malani

 - museumcard € 3 / students € 10,50 / regular € 18

-Starting point of the gallery talk are the subjects the Stedelijk exhibitions on migration are addressing and resulting questions on feminism and migratory culture.
+Starting point of the gallery talk are the subjects that are addressed in the exhibition, and the questions on feminism and migratory culture.
 Mieke Bal will elaborate on these subjects based on her writings on Nalini Malani, recently published in her book In Medias Res: Inside Nalini Malani’s Shadow Plays (2016).